-The name of a filter, as defined in the filter file (typically default.filter, set by the filterfile option in the config file).
-When used in its negative form, and without parameters, filtering is completely disabled.
+The name of a filter, as defined in the filter file.
+Filters can be defined in one or more files as defined by the filterfile option in the config file. default.filter is the collection of filters supplied by the developers.
+Locally defined filters should go in their own file, such as user.filter.

+When used in its negative form, and without parameters, all filtering is completely disabled.